pygfx/pygfx-benchmarks/results/bm_wgpu_buffer_upload.md

 The `queue.write_buffer()` is the fastest approach to set a whole buffer, but takes a hit when chunking is applied.

-The `queue.write_mapped()` provides a flexible approach that likely performs better when chunking is applied.
+The `queue.write_mapped()` provides a flexible approach that - on some devices - performs better when chunking is applied.